Nikhil-07-star/Health-Symptom-Checker/README.md

 - Streamlit handles the UI, eventing, and rendering — no separate web server is needed.
 - On “Analyze”, app.py calls Gemini with a strict JSON schema, renders severity/conditions/guidance/confidence, and shows a disclaimer.
-- templates/index.html is a legacy artifact for a Flask version with a /check endpoint; there is no Flask app in this repo wiring it up.

-## License

-MIT (or your chosen license).
-Update this section if you adopt a different license.